sophieSpacee/Google-SSO/README.md

 ## Launch this project

-Clone this repository on your computer
+1- Clone this repository on your computer

 ```console
 git clone git@github.com:sophieSpacee/Google-SSO.git
 ```

-Go to the Backend folder and run
+2- Go to the Backend folder

 ```console
 npm install